-Piers are to be detailed so that bearing seats are above the dams.
+Piers below steel girders shall be detailed with dams to avoid leakage onto the piers and drained off at discrete vertical drain grooves.
+Rust dams should be at least 75 mm wide, and the trough shall be at least 75 mm.
+Piers are to be detailed so that The bearing seats are shall be detailed above the dams.
 The slope should match the deck crossfall.
 Add a counter slope to direct staining away from the ends.
 This slope should be of equal magnitude (max.
-4%) but opposite direction to the deck crossfall.
+4%) but opposite direction to the deck cross-fall.

-Figure 6.2.1 - Rust Stain Control - Pier Shafts
+FIGURE 6.2.1 - RUST STAIN CONTROL - PIER SHAFTS